tardate/LittleModelArt/projects/Spain/SagradaFamilia/README.md

 So at the extreme other end of the maker-scale is this neat little [paper nano Sagrada Familia](http://www.amazon.com/gp/product/B00HFO3MIQ/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00HFO3MIQ&linkCode=as2&tag=itsaprli-20&linkId=UUSQ6CYPF5HQIMLK) kit that I picked up in my travels.

-I've "electrified" it to some extent with some [LowVoltageGlowingLEDs](../../Electronics101/LowVoltageGlowingLEDs) that animate the background, just running off a 1.5V supply.
+I've "electrified" it to some extent with some [LEAP#191 Low-voltage Glowing LEDs](https://leap.tardate.com/electronics101/lowvoltageglowingleds/) that animate the background, just running off a 1.5V supply.
 Although I think I could have slowed down the LEDs even further.

 A nice effect I think..